Scroll Top

 Duke University

+Rachel Myrick is an assistant professor of political science at Duke University.
 Her research explores how partisan polarization affects foreign policymaking in democratic states, with an emphasis on contemporary U.S. national security policy.
-Her work has been published at The Journal of Politics, International Organization, and International Studies Quarterly, among others.
+Her work has been published at The Journal of Politics, International Organization, … Read more

 Timothy Nichols